jojczykp/live-order-board/README.md

   with no price merging between them.

 - There is no requirement to present collection of original _Orders_, so for better performance I keep actual _Summary_ state only, updating it on every incoming _Order_.
 This also limits memory consumption.
+Some disadvantage of this solution however is that we don't have _OrderId_, so to cancel, same or equal _Order_ object must be used.

 - To avoid _Summary_ state modifications by code other than _LiveOrderBoard_, copy of it (transforming to list) is made in getter.
 Price for it is performance (_O(N)_ instead of _O(1)_ in getter).